Fireworks Law: Are Fireworks Legal in Georgia?June 30, 2011

 At Breakfield & Associates, Attorneys, our Georgia Attorneyswelcome any questions on Georgia laws.
 Please Call or Email us with any Accident or Injury related questions; we provide a confidential and free consultation to discuss your matter.

-About the author: David B. Purvis is a Georgia Lawyer with Breakfield & Associates, Attorneys in Gainesville, Georgia and handles various Safety and Injury , DUI, Business Litigation, and Boating Accident matters, as well as legal representation for Criminal Defense matters.
+About the author: John Breakfield is a North Georgia Lawyer with Breakfield & Associates, Attorneys and handles and handles various Safety and Injury , DUI, Business Litigation, and Boating Accident matters, as well as legal representation for Criminal Defense matters.
 The law office of Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Barrow County (Auburn, Bethlehem, Braselton, Carl, Statham, Winder), Lumpkin County (Dahlonega), Gwinnett County (Buford, Duluth, Sugar Hill, Lawrenceville), Jackson County (Braselton, Commerce, Hoschton, Jefferson, Pendergrass), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), Clarke County (Athens) and all of Northeast Georgia.

 This article and video should not be considered nor relied upon as legal or safety advice since it is only intended for general overview and informational purposes.
 Please consult with an attorney on your specific situation in order to determine an appropriate legal course of action.